 4. Basic studies on soil-water-plant-environment relationship under changing scenarios of irrigation water management.

 5. To evolve management strategies for conjunctive use of surface and groundwater resources for sustainable crop production.

 The scheme of AICRP on Water Management was transferred to the Institute on 1st April, 2002 from Patna.
 The water management centres till the merger were mostly catering to the surface water utilization and increasing water use efficiency under different canal commands and high rainfall areas.
 These centers are located in State Agricultural Universities and research institutes of ICAR in different agro-ecological regions of the country.
 Out of this, 21 centers are located in major and medium irrigation commands, 4 centers are located in hilly and high rainfall areas.

 Location of the centres emphasizing research on surface water utilisation

 The Groundwater Utilization Scheme was transferred to this Institute on 18th Sept., 2003 from Patna.
 After the merger of the two schemes of AICRP, the Institute coordinates research progammes of 9 network centers which are located in SAUs and research institutes in different agro-ecological regions of the country.

 Location of the centres emphasizing on research on groundwater utilisation

-This site belongs to ICAR-Indian Institute of Water Management, an autonomous organization under the Department of Agricultural Research and Education, Ministry of Agriculture, Government of India.
+This site belongs to ICAR-Indian Institute of Water Management, an autonomous organization under the Department of Agricultural Research and Education, Ministry of Agriculture and Farmers' Welfare, Government of India.
 You are the visitor Number : Developed & Maintained by AKMU, ICAR-IIWM, Bhubaneswar.

 © 2016 ICAR-Indian Institute of Water Management, Bhubaneswar.
 All rights reserved.